nfdi4cat/voc4cat/README.md

 Here are the steps for submitting updates in Excel.

 - Get the Excel/xlsx-vocabulary file
-  - The latest version of the vocabulary is always available via github-pages.
+  - The most recent version of the vocabulary is always available via github-pages.
-    - The general url is `https://{gh-org-name}.github.io/{repository-name}/{vocabulary-name}.xlsx`
+    - The general url is `https://{gh-org-name}.github.io/{repository-name}/dev/{vocabulary-name}.xlsx`
-    - For example in nfdi4cat/voc4cat-template the vocabulary `vocab_example` can be downloaded from [https://nfdi4cat.github.io/voc4cat-template/vocab_example.xlsx](https://nfdi4cat.github.io/voc4cat-template/vocab_example.xlsx)
+    - For example in nfdi4cat/voc4cat-template the most recent vocabulary `vocab_example` can be downloaded from [https://nfdi4cat.github.io/voc4cat-template/dev/vocab_example.xlsx](https://nfdi4cat.github.io/voc4cat-template/dev/vocab_example.xlsx)
   - For setting up a new vocabulary, use the xlsx-file from the templates-folder.
 - Make changes to the Excel file
 - Add the xlsx file to your clone of the repository into the folder `inbox-excel-vocabs`